neicnordic/sensitive-data-archive/sda/cmd/api/api.md

 - `/file/:username/*fileid`
   - accepts `DELETE` requests
   - marks the file as `disabled` in the database, and deletes it from the inbox.
-  - The file is identfied by its id, returned by `users/:username/:files`
+  - The file is identified by its id, returned by `users/:username/:files`

   - Response codes
     - `200` Query execute ok.